 If a person can legally sign a document, they should be in their own household.

-To show your list of people grouped by their household, create a list and click the print icon from the Results tab.
+To show a list of people grouped by their household, create a list and click the print icon from the Results tab.

 When you run the report, you'll have sections of people based on their household with their contact information and birthday listed.